Grow Financial Federal Credit Union

 3. Review and revisit your budget regularly.

 They say the only constant in life is change.
 This applies to our financial picture too.
 Your rent, your job, your family size — these are just a few of the many variables that impact your budget.
-Take some time to reflect on how your budget is doing every few months and make adjustments to spending and saving categories as needed.
+Review your budget every few months and adjust spending and saving categories to fit your needs.

 4. Don’t forget the long game.